Choice-free duality for orthocomplemented lattices by means of spectral spaces: The category of UVO-spaces

 \begin{definition} Given spectral spaces $X$ and $X'$, a map $f\colon X\to X'$ is a \textit{spectral map} if $f^{-1}[U]\in\mathcal{CO}(X)$ for every $U\in\mathcal{CO}(X')$. \end{definition} \begin{example} If $X$ is a spectral space and $Y$ is a Stone space, then the map $f\colon X\to Y$ is a spectral map if and only if $f$ is a continuous function. \end{example}

-Clearly, any spectral map is a continuous function but the converse is not in general true, as can be easily seen through the following example. \begin{example} Let $X$ be an infinite Stone space and let $Y$ be the Sierpi\'nsky space; namely a topological space whose carrier set is the two-element set $\{0,1\}$ endowed with the fine lower topology over the total order $0<1$.
-Since $X$ has a non-isoloated point $x\in X$, the map $f\colon X\to Y$ is continuous but not spectral since $\complement\{x\}$ has no finite subcover. \end{example} \begin{definition} Let $(X,R)$ and $(X',R')$ be Kripke frames, a function $f\colon X \to X'$ is a \emph{$p$-morphism} if: \begin{enumerate} \item $xRy\Longrightarrow f(x)R'f(y)$ \item $f(x)R'y'\Longrightarrow\exists y\in X:xRy \& f(y)=y'$ \end{enumerate} \end{definition}
+Clearly, any spectral map is a continuous function but the converse is not in general true, as can be easily seen through the following example. \begin{example} Let $X$ be an infinite Stone space and let $Y$ be the Sierpi\'nsky space; namely the topological space whose carrier set is the two-element set $\{0,1\}$ and whose topology is generated by $\{\{1\}\}$.
+Note that $\{1\}$ is compact open.
+Take a non-isolated point $x\in X$.
+Then $\complement\{x\}$ is not compact.
+The characteristic function $f\colon X\to Y$ of this open set is continuous but not spectral since $f^{-1}(\{1\}) = \complement\{x\}$ is not compact. \end{example}